 - There are some issues with sharing personal data

-The cloud infrastructure management tools help enterprises in effectively monitoring the different applications in the cloud environment to enable performance optimization as well as enhancement.
+Cloud infrastructure management tools help enterprises effectively monitor the different applications in the cloud environment to enable performance optimization as well as enhancement.
 These tools also offer flexibility and allow easy customization to the users for effective control.

 When shopping for cloud management software solutions, the primary requirement is to make sure that you have a detailed understanding of your organization’s specific needs.
 The different tools vary in terms of features and functionalities, which make a thorough comparison necessary – of features, benefits, and challenges.